danthegoodman1/httpkv/README.md

 (omit the `/prefix` to list from the beginning)

+Prefix is non-inclusive.

 This will return a default max limit of 1000 items, you can change that with the `limit=n` query param.
-You can set the offset with the `from=abc` (non-inclusive) param.
 You can reverse sort with the `reverse` param.
 If you reverse with no prefix it will start at the end.
-If you use the `from` query param while reverse sorting it will start at that point and work backwards from there.
+If you use the prefix while reverse sorting it will start at that point and work backwards from there.

 This makes it dead simple to paginate forward and backward.